 You’d think I’d learn.
 Well, of course I can learn.
 However my brain comprehends language linked strongly to visual memory and with a focus on words… so communication can be complicated.

 I want to tell you about how I’ve been enjoying a daily phone dial in.
 It’s morning buddhist study for a limited time – a five month campaign.
 Here’s how it works:

 It starts with a 7am conference call and only lasts 5 or 6 minutes.
 One person hosts the call for 5 days/weekdays, whilst all the participants read the study materials.
 Two people volunteer each day to read out loud for the group.

 It’s the second campaign.
 Last year, a ‘Hundred Day’ campaign challenged my habits, I enjoyed the spirit and reading out loud to the audience.
-I joined at the same time every day, loved all the different voices, hearing their individual struggles or efforts to read for themselves and others.
+I joined at the same time every day, loved hearing all the different voices, appreciating each individual’s struggles and efforts to read for themselves and others.
 It was such a personally beneficial experience!
 The study content and the participants’ daily encouragement lifted my spirits and I felt refreshed at the start of every day.

 The first set of materials we read (for this new campaign), were slightly different, more philosophical.
 They carried a deeper meaning and I needed a little more time to digest the messages.